rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-conversion-chamber.md

 My name is lost.
 My thought’s not mine—
 I’ve crossed the final data line
 🎶
-[Verse 2] – (Even slower, dissonant chords ring out like funeral bells)
+[Verse 2 Even slower, dissonant chords ring out like funeral bells]

 I watched myself from overhead
 The eyes that glowed were mine instead